microsoft/qsharp-runtime/README.md

 * From [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/test/getting-started-with-unit-testing?view=vs-2019#run-unit-tests):
     * Open Test Explorer by choosing Test > Windows > Test Explorer from the top menu bar.
     * Run your unit tests by clicking Run All.
-* From the command line run:
+* From the command line, run:
     * `dotnet test Simulation.sln`